 The preceding discussion describes linker actions in processing load modules.
 When program objects are processed, the output may contain more than one relocatable, loadable segment.
 In each segment, addresses are relocated during binding relative to a zero base address for each segment; when the segments are loaded, each address constant is relocated relative the the loading address of the segment containing the referenced address.
-Figure 7 on page 24 illustrates how multiple segments are created.
-Input Module A
+Figure 7 illustrates how multiple segments are created.

-Figure 7: Multiple segments
+Figure 7.
+Multiple segments